symfony-cmf/symfony-cmf-docs/bundles/block/configuration.rst

 The BlockBundle provides a Twig filter ``cmf_embed_blocks`` that looks through the content and looks for special tags to render blocks.

-See :ref:`embed blocks in content <bundle-block-embed>` for using the ``cmf_embed_blocks`` filter.
+See :ref:`embed blocks in content <bundles-block-embed>` for using the ``cmf_embed_blocks`` filter.

 ``prefix``